abyssDS/sfmlWiki/FAQ.md

 ### <a name="grl-reqeust"/>I want to propose a new feature!

 Before anything else, check the [road-map](https://github.com/LaurentGomila/SFML/issues/milestones) to see if the functionality has already been planned.
 If not, there is a [forum section](http://en.sfml-dev.org/forums/index.php?board=2.0) dedicated to feature requests.
 Please search before posting, and stick to the spirit of SFML as a multimedia and multi-platform library.
 So for example a XML parser, a database library or a platform-specific function is unlikely to be accepted.

+### <a name="grl-learn"/>Is using SFML a good way to learn to program (in C++)?

+In general, you can learn to program any way you want.
+The question is: what is the most **effective** way to learn to program?
+The unanimous answer to this question is, don't start with SFML if you are trying to grasp the basic language features of C++.
+SFML makes use of basic as well as advanced features of the C++ language.
+You might be able to achieve something in your first hours of C++ and SFML but whether it is usable and maintainable is another question.
+It is probable that you would have learned more and faster if you just stuck to the standard libraries C++ already provides.
+This allows you to focus on learning the language and not the SFML API at the same time.
+There are many good examples of text-based games made using just stdin and stdout.

+Where you learn to program (in C++) from is also totally up to you.
+However it is recommended to always take examples/tutorials available on the internet with a pinch of salt.
+They might contain bad habits of the writer which are not apparent to a newcomer.
+The safest way to learn to program is probably accompanied by a book written by a reputable author who is actively involved in the development of the language.
+This ensures that they grasp the important aspects of the language and can teach you to program effectively as well.
+Contrary to what many newcomers believe, C++ is still evolving and has done so even more over the last years with the standardization of C++11.
+Learning from an older book or internet source might therefore not teach you all the aspects of the language there are.
+It is therefore recommended that you actively seek to learn about these new features on your own after you have grasped the basics.

+If you are unsure when you might consider yourself ready for SFML, here is a checklist of language features that are highly recommended to know when using SFML.

+Basics, required to program with SFML:
+* Compiling, building
+* Basic program structure (main(), header includes ...)
+* Basic data types
+* Composite data types
+* Control structures (if, for, while ...)
+* Basic functions, function signatures
+* Function parameter passing
+* Classes and general OOP
+* STL - Standard Template Library
+* Dynamic memory allocation, pointers
+* Type casting
+* Advanced OOP, inheritance, polymorphism
+* Advanced program structure, header files, linking
+* **Debugging techniques** This is important to be able to help yourself when the situation arises.

+Advanced concepts, not all required to program with SFML but good to know:
+* Templates
+* Operator overloading
+* Namespaces
+* Move semantics and other C++11 features
+* Metaprogramming

+Maintenance/productivity related skills, also not required but good to know:
+* Profiling
+* Optimization techniques, compiler optimization opportunities
+* Coding conventions
+* Refactoring techniques
+* Library writing
+* Cross-platform build tools
+* SCM such as git, SVN or Hg

+Deeper understanding, good to know to understand what is happening "behind the scenes":
+* Graphics pipeline, OpenGL
+* Networking, TCP, UDP
+* Audio knowledge, sample rate, attenuation, wave characteristics
+* Operating system knowledge (not only for a single operating system)

 ### <a name="grl-questions"/>Where can I ask questions?